hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

     For the first step, select "Azure DevOps" then select "Azure DevOps Server" from the dropdown.
 The page will move to the next step.

 1. On the "Set up provider" step there are three textboxes.
-Enter an optional display name.
-Enter the instance URL for your Azure DevOps Server in HTTP URL and API URL textboxes.
+Enter an optional **Name** for this VCS connection.
+Enter the instance URL for your Azure DevOps Server in **HTTP URL** and **API URL** textboxes.
 Click the "Continue" button to continue to the next step.

     ![Azure DevOps Server Screenshot: Adding a new VCS Provider in Terraform Cloud](./images/azure-devops-server-setup-provider.png)